dfsantamaria/OASIS/README.md

-# OASIS - An ontology for Agent, Systems and Integration of Services
+# OASIS - An ontology for Agent, Systems, and Integration of Services

 # Papers and articles